 The task-based approach works best for small homes or small families where cleaning just a countertop is enough to make an entire room look tidier.

-Other people (and I’m one of them) prefer to clean one room at a time.
-Room-based cleaners usually do the laundry for a room on the same day they clean it.
+Other people prefer to clean one room at a time.
+That’s how I clean, too, using my cleaning checklists.
+When you clean one room at a time, you usually do the laundry for a room on the same day you clean it.
 So, for example, bedrooms might get cleaned on Mondays, and the sheets get laundered that day, too.
-They then know the bedroom is clean from top to bottom, including the sheets, not just the floors or the furniture.
+The result is a clean bedroom from top to bottom, including the sheets.

 Of course, the cleaning method you use is entirely up to you.
 If you’re struggling to find a routine that works, give both ways a try.
 (Here’s more help creating a cleaning schedule that suits your home and lifestyle.)
 But if you’re ready to give room-based cleaning a try, this is the place to start.